Bogus Software was created in 1987 for games written by Microsoft employees.

 Dave Edson joined Microsoft in August 1988 to work on product support for the Windows SDK21.
 He had already published several TRS-80 games such as Caterpillar (1982), Tube Frenzy (1982), Venturer (1982), Planet Raider (1982), Catch-Em (1982) and Tutankam (1983).
 In March 1989 he released Tetris for Windows 1.00 copyright Bogus Software and in July 1990 he added a two-player mode.
 One lucky person remembers, "When I came to Dave's office for my half-hour interview he was just putting the finishing touches on a two-player mode.
 Under the pretext of helping him test this new feature, Dave proceeded to throttle me one game after another for a good twenty minutes."22 Tetris was included in WEP 1 after Microsoft sorted out the copyright issues12.
 He ported Catchem to MS-DOS in 1989 but used his own label, Edson Software.

 Curt Johnson joined Microsoft in 1989 to maintain an OS/2 debugger program.
 He told this site, "I don't remember who was involved with Bogus Software, or giving them credit for my games."23 However, the earliest versions of his games PM Mine and Tic Tac Toe are copyright Bogus Software.
 He wrote PM Mine for OS/2 in 1989 and named it after his favourite MacIntosh game ("Mine") and the OS/2 windowing system ("Presentation Manager").
 The object of the game was to cross a minefield from the bottom left corner to the top right corner using number clues.
 It was updated by Robert Donner in May 1990 as PM Mine 2.01 although the About box still claimed to be version 2.00.
 The game also credits David Shulman who joined in May 1989 for "Testing & Design"24.
-Johnson released Tic Tac Toe 0.1 for Windows 3.0 on 12 June 1990 with Robert Donner.
-He also wrote Brick, Slots, Puzzle and Bridge It in 1990 but did not credit the software label.
+Johnson also released Tic Tac Toe 0.1 for Windows 3.0 on 12 June 1990 with Robert Donner.
+His other games included Brick, Slots, Puzzle and Bridge It in 1990 but these do not credit the software label.

 Ken Sykes also joined Microsoft in 1989.25 His card games Cruel and Golf were included in WEP 1 and do not mention Bogus Software.
 However, Golf 1.1 (1989) thanks Bogus Software for the card deck which he also used for Cruel.